bglawson1001/2143-OOP-Lawson/Assignments/P02/README.md

 ## Brayden Lawson
 ## Description

-This program has some code from the previous Vector Class program, but key differance between this one and the previous one is that this program focuses on overloading operators such as addition, subtraction,equality etc.
+This program has some code from the previous Vector Class program, but the biggest change between this one and the previous one is that this program focuses on overloading operators such as addition, subtraction,equality etc.

 ### Files